kwonchungli/kwonchungli.github.io/_pages/about.md

 ======
 - I am looking for a postdoctoral position.

-- (9/28/21) Two Papers accepted at NeurIPS 2021!
+- (9/28/21) Two papers accepted at NeurIPS 2021!

-- (8/21/21) I got married with the most beautiful lady Siwan!
+- (8/21/21) I got married with the most beautiful lady Siwan!!

 - (5/18/21) Presented my work on Latent MDPs at virtual RL Theory Seminar.